10 Best Retirement Planning Books [Updated 2023]

 by Stan Hinden

-One of the best-selling books, this guide helps the readers to make the right decisions at an early age for ensuring a happy and healthy retirement.
-It delivers all the expert advice one needs in an easy-to-understand language in a step-by-step style.
+One of the best-selling books, this guide helps readers make the right decisions at an early age to ensure a happy and healthy retirement.
+It delivers all the expert advice in an easy-to-understand language in a step-by-step style.

-The author has highlighted his personal experiences and the errors which have made, and what others should carefully consider before making decisions on retirement.
+The author has highlighted his personal experiences, the errors he made, and what others should carefully consider before making decisions on retirement.
 This retirement planning book is recommended for readers of all ages since those at young ages can start planning for the same at the earliest.
-The amount of expenses during a younger age is significantly high as the burden of managing a home and family is existing.
-Subsequently, in older age, there will be a lot of money to save.
+The expenses during a younger age are significantly high as the burden of managing a home and family exists.
+Subsequently, there will be a lot of money to save in older age.

-Some of the important highlights of this retirement planning book are:
+Some of the essential highlights of this retirement planning book are:

-- The author’s personal experience with long-term realities of Alzheimer’s care
+- The author’s personal experience with the long-term realities of Alzheimer’s care.

-- Guidance on Health insurance, Medicare, and prescription drug plan
+- Guidance on Health insurance, Medicare, and prescription drug plans.

 #7 – The Complete Cardinal Guide to Planning for and Living in Retirement